EtherianDR/GeniePluginTemplate/README.md

 # GeniePluginTemplate
 Visual Studio template for creating a Genie plugin.

-This created a C# .NET 4 Class Library with a blank class containing all of the Genie plugin properties and functions, and a copy and reference to Interfaces.dll
+This creates a C# .NET 4 Class Library with a class containing all of the Genie plugin properties and functions, and a copy and reference to Interfaces.dll

+## Install Instructions
-Download the latest GeniePluginTemplate.zip file from Releases and save it (don't extract it) to:
+Download the latest GeniePluginTemplate.zip file from [Releases](https://github.com/EtherianDR/GeniePluginTemplate/releases) and save it (don't extract it) to:

-Documents\Visual Studio (version)\Templates\ProjectTemplates\
+``Documents\Visual Studio (version)\Templates\ProjectTemplates\``